3mdeb/conferences/2023-qubesos-summit-trenchboot-aem-status.md

 ???

-It was already presented last year, so no need to duplicate this.
+In this presentation I want to focus on presenting the current plan, status, and problems.

+I will just briefly explain what AEM and TB is.
+It was already explained in the last year's summit

 ---